Microbacterium virus MuffinTheCat: Specific genome identification

 Microbacterium virus MuffinTheCat however, has a genome size of exactly 15494bp (15.494kb) coding for 32 genes and 30 ORFs.
 This dsDNA genome is flanked by inverted repeats and DNA replication is protein primed.
 The GC-content of Microbacterium virus MuffinTheCat's genome is 55.1%.
-GC-content relates to how strong an entitiy's DNA is, as a higher GC-content means more hydrogen bonds and a structurally stronger genome.
+GC-content relates to how strong an entity's DNA is, as a higher GC-content means more hydrogen bonds and a structurally stronger genome.
 Comparatively, most of its sibling species such as Microbacterium virus Badulia have similar genome sizes, but slightly higher GC-content, with Microbacterium virus Badulia having 54.6% GC-content and Microbacterium virus Franklin22 (EB cluster) having 66.1%.

 Sequencing

 Genome sequencing of Microbacterium virus MuffinTheCat was conducted by the Pittsburgh Bacteriophage Institute on Dec 12, 2019.
-It was done using the Illumina shotgun sequencing method.
-With a total shotgun coverage (amount of sequencing material) of 824.
-It was during this prosses that information such as genome size and GC-content was uncovered.
+It was done using Illumina shotgun sequencing with a total shotgun coverage (amount of sequencing material) of 824.
+It was during this process that information such as genome size and GC-content was uncovered.